genekellyjr/LOTR-Subs/README.md

 If you notice anything missing a translation, note the movie, time, and disc# or combined and open an issue or find an issue for it already.
 Hopefully I can find someone translating it (since I am but a laylad) or be graced with someone who can translate it.

 ## FOTR Extended
 **For: 1080p USA blu-ray discs (set w/ embedded Sindarin text occasionally).
-If using combined they must follow the frame combining times below or else things will be off.**
+If using combined they must follow the frame combining times below or else things will be off.
+The combined runtime is 3:48:10.744, 328250 frames, no gap between disc1/2 transition**

 *Note that for 4K blu-rays you'd have to remake the subs from the SRT file with `Video res` in Subtitle Edit set to UHD.
 I don't have the 4k blu-rays so I can't know if the font changed/was adjusted at all/etc. The timings for the subtitles *should* be the same, at least.*